openstack/python-openstackclient/doc/source/contributor/osc-plugin-migration.rst

 Historically, advanced Neutron services provided their CLI commands through ``python-neutronclient`` as OSC plugins.
-As the old python-xclient libraries were deprecated and their functionality were moved to python-openstackclient these plugins were also decided to move to python-openstackclient, see the 2025 October PTG etherpad: https://etherpad.opendev.org/p/oct2025-ptg-neutron#L156
+As the old python-xclient libraries were deprecated and their functionality were moved to python-openstackclient it was also decided to move these plugins to python-openstackclient, see the 2025 October PTG etherpad: https://etherpad.opendev.org/p/oct2025-ptg-neutron#L156